inspheric/nova-indicator-field/README.md

 ### Form
 (Same as detail.)

 The indicator is not displayed on forms by default.
-If you choose to display it as a form field, the indicator is not editable and does not write back to the server, as it is intended to come from a read-only or derived model attribute.
+If you choose to display it as a form field with `showOnUpdate()`, the indicator is not editable and does not write back to the server, as it is intended to come from a read-only or derived model attribute.

 If you do need an editable status field, you might want to add your own additional `Laravel\Nova\Fields\Select` field to your resource, referencing the same attribute name, and with `onlyOnForms()` set.